Paying your Council Tax

-- Internet Banking: By internet banking, Standing Order or Bank Giro Credit.
+You can pay by internet banking, Standing Order or Bank Giro Credit.
 To do this, you will need to quote our sort code: 40-12-30 and bank account number: 41644750.
-The reference you need when setting this up is your Council Tax account number, (this is the number in the top right of your bill and starts with a '2') - this will make sure your payment credits your Council Tax Account.
+The reference you need when setting this up is your Council Tax account number.
+This is the number in the top right of your bill and starts with a '2'.
+This will make sure your payment credits your Council Tax Account.
 Please do not add any extra characters or digits as this may prevent us from allocating your payment correctly.

-- Barcode: You can pay using the barcode on the top of your council tax bill or arrangement letter at any retail outlets displaying the 'PayPoint' sign in the Boston area or any UK Post Office.
-To find your local Payzone shop please visit www.payzone.co.uk/consumers
+You can pay using the barcode on the top of your council tax bill or arrangement letter at any retail outlets displaying the 'PayPoint' sign in the Boston area or any UK Post Office.
+To find your local Payzone shop please visit the Payzone website.

 When you must pay

 Payment of council tax is due in statutory instalments and must be paid on or before the due date.
 You will receive a letter each year detailing the amounts you must pay and the dates they are due.
 Options are available which allow you to pay by weekly, fortnightly or 4 weekly instalments.
 Also you can choose to pay over 12 months instead of the statutory 10.
 Please contact us for further information.

 What to do if you think your bill is wrong

 If you wish to query your council tax bill or ask for advice about your council tax charge, please contact our Revenues and Benefits staff.

 There are appeal rights if you consider you are not liable to pay council tax.
 For example:

 - Because you are not the resident or owner